Craniosacral Therapy -

 What is often received through this therapy, are the added gifts of increased body and mind awareness, a stronger connection to Self, a shift in deep-seated patterns, a more regulated nervous system and a sense of peace and mastery in our daily living.

 The therapy can be highly effective in working with developmental trauma (it is rated amongst the top 10 therapies in this field).
 This is the range of our adverse childhood experiences (ACE’s), which, if left unresolved, can become the cause of most ‘difficult to treat’, chronic and auto-immune conditions.

-It is worth noting here that in the words of Dr Gabor Maté, “trauma is not what happened TO you but what happened INSIDE you”.
-We all have different capacity for responding to our environment and even a simple lack of emotional attunement by our primary caregivers in early life can lead to significant nervous system dysregulation, which later can manifest as chronic illness or major lack of balance and wellness.
+It is worth noting here that in the words of Dr Gabor Maté, “trauma is not what happened TO you but what happened INSIDE you, as a result of what happened”.
+We all have different capacities for responding to our environment and even a simple lack of emotional attunement by our primary caregivers in early life can lead to significant nervous system dysregulation, which later can manifest as chronic illness or major lack of balance and wellness.

 Babies are generally very responsive to CST and enjoy its gentle, nurturing approach.
 Those who have experienced traumatic or caesarean birth and the resulting shock, overwhelm, poor sleep, colic or frequent infections can benefit enormously from this therapy.